arecarn/vim-crunch/README.md

 #Crunch

-### A easier way to perform calculations inside Vim
+###An easier way to perform calculations inside Vim

 ##Overview
 Crunch makes calculations in Vim more accessible and loosens Vim's math syntax.